Reynaldo Bignone: Economic policy

 Bignone's new president of the Central Bank, Julio González del Solar, undid many of these controls, transferring billions more in private foreign debt to the Central Bank, though he stopped short of reinstating the hated "1050."

 Six years of intermittent wage freezes had left real wages close to 40% lower than during Perón's tenure, leading to growing labor unrest.
 Bignone's decision to restore limited rights of speech and assembly, including the right to strike, led to increased strike activity.
 Saúl Ubaldini, the new leader of the reinstated CGT, Argentina's largest labor union, was particularly active.
 Bignone's new Economy Minister, Jorge Wehbe, a banking executive with previous experience in the post, reluctantly granted two large, mandatory wage increases in late 1982.
+On September 13, 1982, Economy Minister Jorge Wehbe launched a "price controls" that "put the products of 675 companies under government control" due to "the need to "protect real wages," threatened by a "monopolistic industrial structure."
 Calls for immediate elections led, likewise, to frequent demonstrations at the President's executive offices, the Casa Rosada.
 One such protest, on 16 December, led to the death of a demonstrator.